lamelyan/blog-hugo/content/posts/real-time-notifications-with-signalr/index.md

 }
 ```

-Once implemented, this provider SignalrUserProvider is wired up at a startup.
+Once implemented, SignalrUserProvider is registered at start up.

 ```csharp
 services.AddSingleton<IUserIdProvider, SignalrUserIdProvider>();
 ```

-By default, Azure AD will include user's id in the claim of type NameIdentifier.
+By default, Azure AD includes user's id in the claim - NameIdentifier.

-### Authentication
+### Browser limitation workaround

-To deliver real-time notifications, SignalR establishes a connection.

-Because of browser API limitation, when establishing connection via websocket,
+Due to browser API limitations, when establishing a connection via a WebSocket,
 the JWT token needs to be sent in a query string.

-And because of that,  there is specific logic in Startup.cs to read this token and add it to our context.
+Therefore, we need to add special logic in Startup.cs
+to read this token and add it to our context.
+This allows us to access token

-This allows us to read token information (such as claims) in order to get information about the user.
+information (such as claims) to obtain details about the user.

 ```csharp
 static void ConfigureAuthenticationForSignalR(IServiceCollection services)